 By Week 8, his Bristol stool scale had shifted from 5-6 to 3-4.
 Bloating had reduced by approximately 60% on a visual analogue scale.
 His repeat stool analysis at Week 12 showed F. prausnitzii at the 38th percentile (up from undetectable), Akkermansia at the 22nd percentile (up from the 3rd), and faecal butyrate within the reference range.
 His ferritin had risen to 32 mcg/L.

 This was not a miracle.
 It was a targeted intervention based on ecological assessment rather than generic supplementation.
 The classic 5R framework provided the structure; the 2026 update provided the precision.
+For a similar multi-system case involving fatigue and IBS, see our chronic fatigue and IBS case study.

 Your practitioner may recommend advanced stool testing before starting the "Reinoculate" phase of your gut protocol.
 This test helps us understand which beneficial bacteria are missing from your gut and which specific foods and supplements will best support their return.
 Think of it as a soil test before planting a garden -- we want to know what the soil needs before choosing what to plant.